-Finally, there is an alternative to glasses and daytime contact lenses without surgery
+Is your child nearsighted?
+Now there's an alternative to glasses and daytime contact lenses

-Introducing the therapeutic iSee ortho-k contact lens, an advanced corneal refractive therapy contact lens designed to gently reshape the cornea while you sleep.
+Introducing the therapeutic iSee Ortho-K contact lens, an advanced corneal refractive therapy contact lens that corrects nearsightedness and is worn at night.

-The purpose of this website is to educate potential patients about how corneal refractive therapy may help them achieve better vision through a treatment process called orthokeratology which is an effective, predictable and reproducible method to correct vision and reduce the rate of change of myopia and astigmatism.
-There are several names by which orthokeratology treatment goes by such as: corneal refractive therapy (CRT® ), corneal refractive treatment, vision shaping treatment® (VST), and overnight vision correction (OVC).
+The purpose of this website is to educate potential patients about how corneal refractive therapy may help them achieve better vision through a treatment process called orthokeratology which is an effective, predictable and reproducible method to correct nearsighted vision.
+There are several names by which orthokeratology treatment goes by such as corneal refractive therapy (CRT® ), corneal refractive treatment, vision shaping treatment® (VST), and overnight vision correction (OVC).

 Ideal Orthokeratology Candidates

-- Children whose parents want a chance to slow and possibly prevent the progression of their myopia
+- Children whose parents want to correct and manage their child's nearsightedness.

 It is important to keep in mind that only a qualified licensed eye care practitioner is able to diagnose and determine the best treatment option that is right for you.